 Information

-BC-04 provides a wildlife corridor between Royal Manas National Park in the south, Phrumsengla National Park to the north, and Jigme Singye Wangchuck National Park to the northwest.
+BC-04 connects Royal Manas National Park in the south, Phrumsengla National Park to the north, and Jigme Singye Wangchuck National Park to the northwest.

 - Location: BC 4 covers three Gewogs under Zhemgang Dzongkhag, namely Trong, Nangkor, and Shingkhar.
 It also covers Langthel Gewog in Trongsa.